Learning to Pray

-Growing up many of us learned how to pray from our parents, in our church, or maybe through friends or family.
-I grew up in one church but later started attending various churches and faiths.
+Growing up many of us learned how to pray from our parents, at church, or maybe through friends, or family.
+I grew up attending one church but later started going to various churches of several faiths.
 One recurring theme was repetitive prayer.
-Some chant/sing the same prayers over and over.
-Others use the same prayer daily.
-Maybe it is the prayer before a meal or before bed.
+In some churches, they chant/sing the same prayers over and over.
+Others use the same daily prayer.
+Maybe it is a prayer before a meal or before bed.
 My parents taught me to say a well-known prayer called, “Now I lay me down to sleep” before bed.
 It was the same prayer every night.
 But are we supposed to do that?
 Scripture tells us, “And in praying use not vain repetitions, as the Gentiles do: for they think that they shall be heard for their much speaking.”
 (Matthew 6:7)

 Imagine if someone came up to you every day and said the exact same thing.
 It would seem kind of creepy and we would not feel like we were building any kind of relationship with that person.
-Soon we would either be avoiding the person or start getting angry because we were tired of hearing it.
-Think about that.
+Soon we would either avoid the person or start getting upset because we were tired of hearing it.
+Think about that for a moment.
 How does God feel when we do the same thing to Him?
 What God wants is to build a relationship with Him, to become part of his family.
 We cannot grow close to God if we just warble off some rhyme or memorized mantra.
 We must find a connection.

 Find a Private Spot Inside or Out

-After Jesus Christ was off praying alone His disciples asked Him how to pray.
+After Jesus Christ had been off praying alone, His disciples asked Him how to pray.
 They were unsure what to do.
-They knew they were with the Messiah and surely saw a difference in the way Christ prayed to His Father from what they had learned.
+They knew they were with the Messiah and surely saw a difference in the way Christ prayed to His Father and how they had learned to pray.
 Christ replied by giving them an example of prayer.
 (Luke 11:1-4 and Matthew 6:9-13) Many today feel they can repeat the very words of Christ as a prayer, but that was not the intent.
 As you read above, Jesus told them to pray “in this manner”.
 It was an outline to teach them and us how to pray.
 If we take a deeper look we can see how useful it is for us in our daily prayer.
 (Matthew 6 King James Version)

 “Our Father which art in heaven, Hallowed be thy name.”